Reactive Arthritis (Reiter Syndrome)

 • Postenteric infection (including traveler’s diarrhea)

 • In individuals with new or frequent sexual partners, the triggering infection is likely sexually transmitted (rather than enteric).
+The infection has often been cleared by the time rheumatic symptoms appear, and genital chlamydia is often asymptomatic.

-• In individuals with a history of recent enteric illness, the triggering event is more likely to be a bacterial enteric infection than sexual transmission.
+• In individuals with a history of recent enteric illness, the triggering event is more likely to be a bacterial enteric infection rather than sexual transmission.

 • System(s) affected: musculoskeletal, renal/urologic, dermatologic/exocrine